What Is the Average Cycling Speed and How to Increase It

-So in order to maximize your average speed, make sure to brake hard just before the corner and release the brakes as you exit the corner to maintain and gain maximum momentum.
+So in order to maximize your average speed, make sure to brake hard just before the corner and release the brakes as you exit the corner to maintain and gain maximum speed.

 6. Strengthen Your Mental Fortitude

-It’s equally as important to not disregard hydration and nutrition on the bike, as this has a direct effect on energy levels and mindset.
+It’s equally as important not to disregard hydration and nutrition on the bike, as this has a direct effect on training intensity and mindset.
 A healthy mind and body need sufficient water and a balanced diet or it could risk becoming frazzled.
 By sticking to small nutritional snacks and sips of fluids with hydration salts, the body maintains optimum performance, resulting in a higher average speed.